 First of all, why this is even important?
-If patterns are made for the home-sewist who is making a single garment, not making a size-range to sell, it is less critical that the grading be accurate.
+If patterns are made for the home-sewist who is making a single garment, not making a size-range to sell, it is less critical that the grading be accurate than it would be for mass-production.
 I’ve read many a FB post where home-sewists say they could not care less if a pattern is graded correctly because they are only making one outfit for one person, and I understand that…especially if it’s for a person who has finished growing, and doesn’t gain or lose weight.

 But if you sew for a growing child, or for siblings (and you want their clothes to be proportionate) it does matter.
 And for those of us who sew to sell, having consistency in the full size range is important.

 So how does grading work?
 I’ve talked before about the different systems used for grading.
 Whether grading is done by hand: